Howuhh/prioritized_experience_replay/README.md

 ### DQN with PER

-10 seeds, same hyperparameters, not tuned
+10 seeds, same not tuned hyperparameters, linear beta schedule -> 1.0

 **WARN**: all plots have to be recalculated because I found a bug in beta schedule.
 In progress.
+CartPole-v0 is updated.

 <p float="left">
   <img src="plots/cartpole.jpg" width="50%"/>